 is an injury to a muscle in which the fibres tear as a result of overstretching.
 A strain is also known as a pulled muscle or torn muscle.

 For the initial 48-72 hours after a STI you should avoid HARM.
 This means that you should avoid:

 PRICE is a mnemonic for the 5 elements used to treat soft tissue injuries.

 After the initial 48 hour period gradually start to return to activity as pain allows.
 This will start to strengthen, return flexibility and resume normal balance (proprioception)

-Physiotherapy treatments can speed up the rate of healing and ease the pain using treatments such as taping, acupuncture, ultrasound, microcurrent therapy, TENS, soft tissue and joint mobilisations.
+Physiotherapy treatments can speed up the rate of healing, this can depend upon the levels of soft tissue damage and ease the pain using treatments such as taping, acupuncture, ultrasound, microcurrent therapy, TENS, soft tissue and joint mobilisations.
 Advice on returning to normal activity is crucial in making an effective and efficient return to normal function

 Most soft tissue injuries can take a few weeks to heal, this is dependent upon the severity of the sprain or strain as well as the general health of the patient.